The House passed a compromise budget bill easily, sending it to the Senate

 If the budget clears the test vote, final passage is expected no later than Thursday.

-Final congressional approval of the elusive budget agreement would mark a rare win for bipartisanship and a step up for a Congress infected with political dysfunction and held in low public esteem with midterm elections less than a year off.
+Final congressional approval of an elusive budget agreement that was overwhelmingly approved in the House and supported by the White House would mark a rare win for bipartisanship and a step up for a Congress infected with political dysfunction and held in low public esteem with midterm elections less than a year off.

 It would also avert another government shutdown like the one in October that Americans largely blamed on Congress.